aharonium/opensiddur.org/posts/HTML/prayers/solilunar/shabbat/kabbalat-shabbat/master-of-the-cosmos-tehinah-entering-shabbat-rabbi-yitshaq-luria.html.md

 </span></div></td>

 <td style="vertical-align:top;" width="53%"><div class="english">
 Angels of peace, may your coming be in peace; bless me with peace, and bless my prepared table.
-May your departure be in peace, henceforth in the cosmos. <em>Amen</em>.
+May your departure be in peace, henceforth in the cosmos.
+Amen.
 </div></td>
 </tr>